Skip to product information

 Trustee, Philippine Society of International Law

-- Ships from: New Jersey or Manila, whichever location has the book in stock and is closer to you; see shipping fee at Checkout
+• Ships from New Jersey or Manila, whichever location has stock is and is closer.
+See options at checkout.

 Return Policy: Let us know within 14 days of receiving your order to receive store credit.